Dynamical transition from localized to uniform scrambling in locally hyperbolic systems: Bose-Hubbard Dimer

 \subsection{Classical mean-field limit}

 We follow the standard approach \cite{negele1995quantum} to derive the classical limit for bosons and replace the operators by complex numbers

-inside the normal-ordered quantum Hamiltonian Eq.~\eqref{eq:DefQuantumDimer} to get a classical mean-field system.
-Hamilton's equations of motion $i \dot{\psi}_{j} = \frac{\partial H}{\partial \psi_{j}^{\ast}}$ define the classical dynamics.
+within the normal-ordered quantum Hamiltonian in Eq.~\eqref{eq:DefQuantumDimer} to obtain a classical mean-field system.
+The discrete nonlinear Schr\"odinger equation $i \dot{\psi}_{j} = \frac{\partial H}{\partial \psi_{j}^{\ast}}$ yields Hamilton's equations of motion that define the classical dynamics.
 Due to the conserved total particle number $N$, we define new set of conjugated classical variables

 where the two mean fields $\psi_{j}=\sqrt{n_{j}}e^{i\varphi_{j}}$ are written in phase~$\varphi_{j}$ and occupations~$n_{j}$.
 Hence, the Hamiltonian takes the form